vlang/vab/docs/dev.md

 "$SDKMANAGER" "platform-tools" "build-tools;34.0.0" "platforms;android-33" "ndk;22.1.7171670" # install ADB etc., build-tools, a platform and the NDK in one go
 ```

-For a persistent setup you could add the following lines to your `.profile` or `.bash_profile`:
+For a persistent setup you can add the SDK tools to your `.profile` or `.bash_profile` like so:

 ```bash
 echo 'export PATH=${PATH}:'"$ANDROID_HOME/cmdline-tools/latest/bin:$ANDROID_HOME/platform-tools" >> "$HOME/.profile"